Wilms tumor is a type of kidney cancer that nearly always occurs in children, also called nephroblastoma.

 Wilms tumors can be diagnosed among multiple relatives within a family.
 It is thought that some of these patterns may be explained by a chromosomal or genetic change where a gene is missing.

-Wilms tumor has been strongly associated with several genetic syndromes
+Wilms tumor has been strongly associated with several genes and genetic syndromes

 - WAGR syndrome is associated with aniridia (absence of the iris of the eye), genital and urinary abnormalities, and intellectual disability